Fearless. Progressive. Leadership.

 I'm proud to be part of the historic wave of women who decided they weren't waiting for any other candidate, or any party, or anyone else to make change, and I'd be honored as your choice for your Democratic candidate for US House of Representatives in District 25.
 Everything is on the line in 2018, and in order for us to take back the House we’re going to need a Representative who is focused on helping the people she’s elected to serve.

 Views and commitments:

 Healthcare for all.

 Every American should have high-quality healthcare, be able to see a doctor, and be able to afford prescriptions--no matter if they’re rich or poor, young or old, or have pre-existing conditions or not.
-We should not only improve the existing model--we have to move to a single-payer, Medicare-for-all style system.
+We should not only improve the existing model--we have to move to a Medicare-for-all style system.

 create HIGH VALUE JOBs.

 Everyone in this state and in this country who can work should be able to find high value work.
 We should invest in training, certification and apprenticeship programs so that everyone can find meaningful, good-paying jobs, and we should work to reduce the wage gap between the rich and working poor.

 Every child should be guaranteed a high quality education, no matter his or her background, ZIP code, or skin color.
 We have to empower teachers in the classroom with better pay, we have to invest in and modernize our public schools, and no public dollars should be given to private schools.